ChainAgnostic/namespaces/mina/caip2.md

 ## Syntax

-The blockchain namespace and blockchain identifiers will be in lowercase.
+The blockchain namespace and blockchain identifiers will be in lowercase [a-z] and contain no whitespaces and have a miximum length of 30 characters.

 The human readable identifier for a network may be one of the following strings: